 Our significant customers change from year to year, depending on the level of E&P activity and the use of our services.
-For the year ended January 31, 2019, no single customer accounted for more than 10% of our revenues.
-Our top five customers for the year ended January 31, 2019 together accounted for approximately 23% of our revenues.
-A reduction in purchases of our products and services by or the loss of one of our larger customers for any reason, such as changes in drilling practices, loss of a customer as a result of the acquisition of such customer by a purchaser who uses a competitor, insourcing by customers, a transfer of business to a competitor, an economic downturn, insolvency of a customer, failure to adequately service our clients, decreased production or a strike, could have a material adverse effect on our business, financial condition and results of operations.
+For the year ended January 31, 2020, no single customer accounted for more than 10% of our revenues.
+Our top five customers for the year ended January 31, 2020 together accounted for approximately 29% of our revenues.
+A reduction in purchases of our products and services by or the loss of one of our larger customers for any reason, such as the current industry conditions and economic downturn, insolvency of a customer, decreased production, changes in drilling practices, loss of a customer as a result of the acquisition of such customer by a purchaser who uses a competitor, in-sourcing by customers, a transfer of business to a competitor, failure to adequately service our clients or a strike, could have a material adverse effect on our business, financial condition and results of operations.